Hazeliny/health_dashboard/README.md

 6. **WebSocket** enables **real-time** data transmission from the backend to the frontend.

-7. The application is fully deployed on **Microsoft Azure**.
+7. The application is fully deployed on **Microsoft Azure**, and **MongoDB Atlas Cloud Database** is used.

 8. The project implements **GitHub Actions (CI/CD)** for fully automated deployment of both frontend and backend.

 ## Challenges

-- Integrating WebSocket for real-time data and RESTful API implementation with Cors and data design.
+- Integrating WebSocket for real-time data and RESTful APIs implementation with Cors and data design.

 - Deploying frontend and backend to Azure including MongoDB database.